VirusTotal/yara/docs/writingmodules.rst

 Writing your own modules
 ************************

-Starting with YARA 3.0 you can extend its features by using modules.
-With modules you can define data structures and functions which can be later used from your rules to express more complex and refined conditions.
+For the first time ever, in YARA 3.0 you can extend its features to express more complex and refined conditions.
+YARA 3.0 does this by employing modules, which you can use to define data structures and functions, which can be later used from within your rules.
 You can see some examples of what a module can do in the :ref:`using-modules` section.

-The purpose of this sections is teaching you how to create your own modules for giving YARA that cool feature you always dreamed of.
+The purpose of the following sections is to teach you how to create your own modules for giving YARA that cool feature you always dreamed of.

 The "Hello World!" module
 =========================

 Modules are written in C and built into YARA as part of the compiling process.
-In order to create your own modules you must be familiarized with the C programming language and how to configure and build YARA from source code.
-You don't need to understand how YARA does its magic, YARA exposes a simple API for modules which is all you'll need to know.
+In order to create your own modules you must be familiar with the C programming language and how to configure and build YARA from source code.
+You don't need to understand how YARA does its magic; YARA exposes a simple API for modules, which is all you need to know.

-The source code for your module must reside in the *libyara/modules* directory in the source tree.
+The source code for your module must reside in the *libyara/modules* directory of the source tree.
 It's recommended to use the module name as the file name for the source file, if your module's name is *foo* its source file should be *foo.c*.

-In the *libyara/modules* directory you'll find a *demo.c* file which we'll use as our starting point.
+In the *libyara/modules* directory you'll find a *demo.c* file.
+We'll use as our starting point.
 The file looks like this:

 .. code-block:: c